eru123/gpa-calculator/README.md

-# gpa-calculator
+# GPA Calculator
-A simple GUI GPA calculator
+A simple GUI application that calculates GPA from not more than 8 classes